timbroder/timbroder.com/source/_posts/2015-10-25-12-months-of-a-movie-podcast.markdown

 The show is hosted by [Samuel Strickland](https://twitter.com/samdakark "Samuel Strickland"), accompanied by myself and [Ellyn MaNamara](https://twitter.com/rockerchick "Ellyn MaNamara").
 Each month, we pick a movie that we've each seen before, and bring it to the show to discuss.
 We chat, rate, review, and once in a while go off the rails.
 It has been SO much fun working with the crew on the [Tekside](http://tekside.net/ "Tekside") network, being part of a podcast, and leaning the ins & outs of recording and producing.

 It's been great as forced relaxation for me.
 I was hesitant to jump into a show with people I'd never spoken to before (we had 1 Skype call before we recorded episode 1).
 Immediately, recording became one of the highlights of the week (month) that I look forward to.
-Sam and Ellyn are a lot of run to talk to on the air or hang out in our Slack channel.
+Sam and Ellyn are a lot of fun to talk to on the air or hang out in our Slack channel.
 There have definitely been movies I never would have considered otherwise that I really liked.
 We're currently gearing up for our Star Wars spectacular and I can't wait!

 Our episodes to date (I started with Top Gun, obviously)